Amal-kjn/hospital-readmission-sql-analysis/README.md

 ## 🔍 Analysis Performed

-### 1. Overall Readmission Rate
-- Calculated total readmissions across the dataset

-### 2. Previous Readmissions Analysis
-- Examined relationship between previous hospitalizations and future readmission risk

-### 3. Comorbidity Impact
-- Analyzed how multiple co-existing conditions affect readmission likelihood

-### 4. Length of Stay
+## 📈 Key Insights

+- **Previous Readmissions are the strongest predictor**
+  Readmission rate increased sharply from ~25% (no prior readmissions) to >90% (≥2 prior readmissions).

+- **Comorbidity burden increases risk**
+  Patients with higher comorbidity counts showed a consistent rise in readmission probability.

+- **Length of stay correlates with readmission**
-- Evaluated whether longer hospital stays correlate with higher readmission rates
+  Patients with longer hospital stays demonstrated higher readmission rates, suggesting severity-driven risk.

-### 5. Demographic Analysis
-- Compared readmission trends across age and gender groups

-### 6. Treatment Type Comparison
-- Assessed variation in readmission across treatment categories

-### 7. Combined Risk Factor Analysis
-- Analyzed interaction between prior readmissions and comorbidity burden
-- Identified high-risk patient groups based on multiple clinical factors
+- **Demographic factors have weaker influence**
+  Age and gender showed variation but no strong consistent trend compared to clinical variables.

+- **Compounded risk effect observed**
+  Patients with both high prior readmissions and multiple comorbidities showed the highest readmission rates (>90%), indicating cumulative risk.

 ---